thephpleague/url/4.0/components/path.md

 <p class="message-warning">When a modification fails a <code>InvalidArgumentException</code> exception is thrown.</p>

 Out of the box, the `Path` object operates a number of non destructive normalizations.
-For instance, the path is correctly URL encoded against the RFC3986 rules.
+For instance, the path is correctly URI encoded against the RFC3986 rules.

 ### Removing dot segments